Mesenchymal Stem Cell Laboratory

 We are investigating the properties of mesenchymal stem cells that will help develop more effective and safer stem cell based therapeutic options in the future—with the potential to impact on a wide variety of clinical diseases and conditions.

-In addition, our research efforts are looking to identify the factors central to MSC mediated regulation of haematopiesis, angiogenesis and immune cell modulation.
+In addition, our research efforts are looking to identify the factors central to MSC mediated regulation of haematopoiesis, angiogenesis and immune cell modulation.
 Importantly, many of these molecular processes are considered underlying causes of chronic diseases and tumour cell development.
-Together with Professor Andrew Zannettino and Mesoblast Ltd, our basic research activities with MSCs have progressed into Phase II/III human clinical trials for orthopaedic, cardiovascular, cancer and immune based medical conditions.
+Together with Professor Andrew Zannettino and Mesoblast Ltd, our basic research activities with MSC have progressed into Phase II/III human clinical trials for orthopaedic, cardiovascular, cancer and immune based medical conditions.

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.